MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMEmailProfile.md

 Accept wildcard characters: False
 ```

-### -UseSsl
+### -SynchronizeRecentlyUsed
-Indicates whether Secure Sockets Layer (SSL) communication is used when sending emails, receiving emails, and communicating with the Exchange Server.
+Indicates whether the list of email addresses that have been recently used on the device is synchronized.

 ```yaml
 Type: Boolean